Psychiatry: Subspecialties

 Addiction psychiatry focuses on evaluation and treatment of individuals with alcohol, drug, or other substance-related disorders, and of individuals with dual diagnosis of substance-related and other psychiatric disorders.
 Biological psychiatry is an approach to psychiatry that aims to understand mental disorders in terms of the biological function of the nervous system.
 Child and adolescent psychiatry is the branch of psychiatry that specializes in work with children, teenagers, and their families.
 Community psychiatry is an approach that reflects an inclusive public health perspective and is practiced in community mental health services.
 Cross-cultural psychiatry is a branch of psychiatry concerned with the cultural and ethnic context of mental disorder and psychiatric services.
 Emergency psychiatry is the clinical application of psychiatry in emergency settings.
 Forensic psychiatry utilizes medical science generally, and psychiatric knowledge and assessment methods in particular, to help answer legal questions.
 Geriatric psychiatry is a branch of psychiatry dealing with the study, prevention, and treatment of mental disorders in the elderly.
 Global mental health is an area of study, research and practice that places a priority on improving mental health and achieving equity in mental health for all people worldwide, although some scholars consider it to be a neo-colonial, culturally insensitive project.
 Liaison psychiatry is the branch of psychiatry that specializes in the interface between other medical specialties and psychiatry.
 Military psychiatry covers special aspects of psychiatry and mental disorders within the military context.
 Neuropsychiatry is a branch of medicine dealing with mental disorders attributable to diseases of the nervous system.
 Social psychiatry is a branch of psychiatry that focuses on the interpersonal and cultural context of mental disorder and mental well-being.
+Evolutionary psychiatry (or Darwinian psychiatry) is a theoretical orientation within psychiatry that applies principles from evolutionary biology—such as natural selection, adaptation, mismatch, and trade‑offs—to frame hypotheses about the origins, persistence, and variation of mental disorders.

 In larger healthcare organizations, psychiatrists often serve in senior management roles, where they are responsible for the efficient and effective delivery of mental health services for the organization's constituents.
 For example, the Chief of Mental Health Services at most VA medical centers is usually a psychiatrist, although psychologists occasionally are selected for the position as well.

 In the United States, psychiatry is one of the few specialties which qualify for further education and board-certification in pain medicine, palliative medicine, and sleep medicine.